as595/MIGHTEE-FR/README.md

 ![](https://github.com/as595/MIGHTEE-FR/blob/main/images/byol_umap_mightee.png)

-You can expore the MIGHTEE embedding using the [`explore_latent.py`]() script, which runs an interactive streamlit app.
+You can expore the MIGHTEE embedding using the [`explore_latent.py`](https://github.com/as595/MIGHTEE-FR/blob/main/latent_explorer/explore_latent.py) script in the `latent_explorer` directory, which runs an interactive streamlit app.
 To launch the streamlit app use:

 ```bash
 streamlit run explore_latent.py